Learning Dynamic Graph Embeddings with Neural Controlled Differential Equations: Methodology

-\textbf{Dynamic node classification.}~The task of node classification is leveraging the collected information at time stamps $\{t_0, ..., t_N\}$ to predict the label of nodes $\tilde{\mathbf{Y}}_t$ at time stamp $t, t>t_N$.
-The objective can be represented as
+\textbf{Dynamic node classification.}~The task of node classification is leveraging the collected information at time stamps $\{t_0, \ldots, t_N\}$ to predict the label of nodes $\tilde{\mathbf{Y}}_t$ at time stamp $t, t>t_N$.
+The objective function for minimization is

-where $\tilde{\mathbf{Y}}_t=\ell_\theta(\mathbf{Z}_t)$ is the prediction based on $\mathbf{Z}_t$ and $\ell_\theta$ is implemented as a MLP with a softmax activation function to obtain the class probability.
-We can use the squared loss or cross-entropy to measure the prediction error.
+where $\tilde{\mathbf{Y}}_t=\ell_\theta(\mathbf{Z}_t)$, $\ell_\theta$ is a MLP followed by a softmax activation function to obtain the class probability, and we can employ the cross-entropy loss for the measurement of prediction error.
 Commonly, this works on attributed graphs, which means the node attribute matrix $\mathbf{F}_{t_k}$ and edge feature matrix $\mathbf{E}$ are provided in advance.
 Thus, the controlled differential equation can be written as